schlatterbeck/pgapack/docs/sphinx/part2.rst

 :math:`[-50,50]`.  :c:func:`PGARandomGaussian` with parameters
 ``(ctx, 0., 1.)`` will return a real value generated from a Gaussian distribution with mean zero and standard deviation one.

+.. [#dJ] DeJong's test function F4 [DeJ75]_ in ``examples/c/dejong.c`` and
+    ``examples/fortran/dejong.f`` uses the random number generator in the evaluation function to simulated noisy measurements with gaussian noise added to the evaluation.
+It is usually not common to use a random generator in the evaluation function.

+.. [#vN] John von Neumann once remarked "Any one who considers
+    arithmetical methods of producing random digits is, of course, in a state of sin." [vN51]_ So please take the concept of deterministic random numbers with a grain of salt.

 .. _subsec:print-functions: